In the footsteps of Lisbeth Salander

 Fiskargatan 9 – It is here at this upscale address with a view over Djurgården and Old Town that Lisbeth Salander buys a 21-room apartment.
 But she lives in only three of the rooms.
 The name on the door is “V. Kulla,” in a nod to the children’s book character Pippi Longstocking’s house “Villa Villerkulla.”

 Bellmansgatan 1 – Mikael Blomkvist’s home address.
-The apartment is located on the hills of the historic Söder district – one of the most desirable neighbourhoods in Stockholm.
-Several key scenes are set here, including the incident in the third book when several people, including ice-cold secret service agent Monica Figuerola, spy on Blomkvist.
+The apartment is located on the hills of the historic Söder district.
+Several key scenes are set here.

 Mellqvists Kaffebar, Hornsgatan 78 – Mikael Blomkvist’s regular café - and Stieg Larsson’s in real life – is on Södermalm.
-This is where Stieg Larsson used to hang out when Expo, the magazine he worked for, had its offices on the floor above.
+This is where Stieg Larsson used to hang out when his magazine Expo had its offices on the floor above.
 Perhaps it was right here that he sat and came up with the plots of the novels?